 As expected, small birds struggled to survive the big freeze: long tailed tits, who had prospered over a succession of mild winters, dropped by 27% compared to last year, when they made the top ten for the first time.
 The biggest decline was in goldcrest sightings – down by 75%.
 Losses would have been worse without the tremendous response to calls for keeping bird tables well stocked.

 At first light, the sound of huge flocks of honking Pink-footed Geese fills the north Norfolk sky as they fly in from their roosts on the Wash.
 Back in the 1960s, wintering Pink-foots in the UK numbered about 50,000.
 Nowadays there are over 200,000 and about half of them are found in Norfolk.
-Read the rest of this entry
+Continue reading Sugar beet and the Pink-footed Geese

 Stephen Moss in the Guardian has put together this useful list of his favourite birdwatching spots in the UK: everything from huge flocks of geese, wild seabird colonies, red kites, rare birds, avocets and home-counties bird fairs.
 He recommends Caerlaverock, Castle Espie (“the perfect introduction to this avian wonderland”), Exe estuary (a boat trip is the ideal way to experience these wild creatures where they really belong), Farne Islands (“Watch puffins loafing around their burrow entrances, get mobbed by terns, and enjoy a chorus of kittiwakes calling out their name – simply unforgettable”), Gigrin Farm, Isles of Scilly, Loch Garten, Minsmere.
 Rutland Waterand Slimbridg.